Ararder/vqtl_ageOfOnset/README.md

 ## Step 2)
 With the data in correct format, we used the --vqtl command with OSCA.
-The code was duplicated for each chromosome, with input data changed, and output named brit_chrX.vqtl
+The code was duplicated for each chromosome, with input data changed, and output named brit_chrX.vqtl For computing power, we used 16 cores with 256GB ram each.
+We excluded SNPs with MAF < 0.05.
+This resulted in a lot less SNPs to analyze.
+Largest memory usage was for chr2, with 178.5GB in ram used.
+Method used was Levene's test with the mean.
+Running time was between 90 minutes and 10.5 hours, depending on chromosome.

 ```bash